Infineon/mtb-example-btsdk-audio-watch/README.md

 application needs to configure the tracing options.<br>

-1. "WICED Peripheral UART" - Open this port on your computer using a serial port utility such as Tera Term or PuTTY (usually using 115200 baud rate for non-Mesh apps, and 921600 for Mesh apps).<br>
+1. "WICED Peripheral UART" - Open this port on your computer using a serial port utility such as TeraTerm or PuTTY (usually using 115200 baud rate for non-Mesh apps, and 921600 for Mesh apps).<br>
 2. "WICED HCI UART" - Open this port on your computer using the Client Control application mentioned above (usually using 3M baud rate).
 Then run the BTSpy utility mentioned above.